Where to Stay in Dubrovnik with Kids: Best Family-Friendly Hotels

 Dubrovnik Riviera — For Resort Facilities and the Best Value in Peak Season

-The stretch of Riviera coastline west of the city opens up two of the most compelling options on this list for families who are happy to be a short drive or shuttle ride from Dubrovnik rather than walking distance.
-For families who want a pool, a private beach, and the kind of setup that makes a holiday feel relaxing then this is the best area for it.
+The stretch of coastline west of the city opens up options for families who are happy to be a short drive or shuttle ride from Dubrovnik.
+If you want a pool, a private beach, and a holiday that actually feels relaxing, this is the area to look at.

 5. Sun Gardens Dubrovnik (from around £150/night)